mattstonge/SQLonRHEL/README.md

 [![screenshot](https://github.com/mattstonge/SQLonRHEL/blob/master/images/def-rhel-8-lab-order.png)

-- View the inventory provided to you via email
+- View the inventory provided to you via email (don't loose this - You're going to need it!)

 We will be using those systems as follows: